 Clean air, water and... as some believe... clean genepools are birthrights for which Americans fought a war of independence, cleared the continent from sea to shining sea and... well, you get the picture.
 "Most people are not qualified to have children," said that late "monkeywrencher" of the Ubergreen persuasion, Edward Abbey, following Mr. Aristotle's premise that "Equality consists in the same treatment of similar persons," as ranks up there in present-day Teabag Party relevance (its conspiracy zone population, of course, excepted) with the Tragedy of the Commons.

-Tho', as columnist Myriam Marquez had a lack of political correctness to observe, "if we don't want people coming here illegally, then we have to be willing to pay Americans more for back-breaking work that desperate immigrants are willing to do."
+Tho', as columnist Myriam Marquez had a lack of political correctness to observe: "if we don't want people coming here illegally, then we have to be willing to pay Americans more for back-breaking work that desperate immigrants are willing to do."

 Or lock them up and then make them “arbeit mach frei”.
-It might be that the problem isn’t the population surplus, it’s the deficit of smart people as can do things like write the code that robots use to sort packages for Amazon and the Fed Express (or fix plumbing fixtures).
+It might be that the problem isn’t the population surplus, it’s the deficit of smart people as can do things like write the code that robots (who never need to urinate!) use to sort packages for Amazon and the Fed Express (or fix plumbing fixtures).
 Do we have to wait until those clever robotics people… mostly in Japan where a sudden population drop has left a shortage of caretakers for the elderly and young folk as to carry on the breed… ride to our rescue?
 That they’ve also been developing sex robots (think of the Austin Powers movie) isn’t helping either.
 Maybe we could ship a few shiploads of the critters over to Pakistan or Zimbabwe to cool the testeronian passions of the dictators there once the prices go down – or to Mad Vlad Putin or, even, to Mister Trump if his marital problems persist!

 Clearly there's a need for hard decisions as to whose lives need be preserved, for how long, and at what cost.
 We might handle our old folks' problem and solve Mexico's awhile... ship aging Americans off to Baja to roast on beach chairs in brightly-colored Depends while their social security checks get deposited directly into Mexican banks.
 And, after a particularly vitriolic round of voting on the partial-birth, back in the day, I proposed a cheap deal: toss any pregger as third-trimester aborts (raped, incested or health-menaced, and their li'l doctors, too) under a jail, so long as Virtuecrats swallowed simple "morning-after" contraceptives like the RU-486.
-I did so knowing both sides were masterminded by fanatics, so chances for compromise on the RU-486, not to mention that new pill from Switzerland for guys, was nil – meanwhile, the rebirthers conquered the second trimester and are advancing on the first while liberals do what they do best... cringe, cry and rattle their coathangers.
+I did so knowing both sides were masterminded by fanatics, so chances for compromise on the RU-486, not to mention that new pill from Switzerland for guys, was nil – meanwhile, the rebirthers and their pals at SCOTUS conquered the first and second trimester and are advancing on the contraception while liberals do what they do best... cringe, cry and rattle their coathangers.

 During my stint in Congress, I also met an Egyptian with UN/New World Order strings and an un-Islamic whiskey/cocaine problem as provoked him into unpleasant truthfulness now and again.
 "Rome and Mecca will never consent even to the safest means of contraception," he said, "for there has been only one means of population control acceptable to God for the last fifteen centuries… and that is war.
 To pretend otherwise would cause the man to lose his status as master of the household, no matter which God he prayed to."

 Meaning that, when all's said and done, there remain only two solutions to the population crisis that the President and next Congress will steer away from as they wrangle with immigration... birth control or death decontrol.
 If, as Austin Tillerman suggests, government ties the tubes of welfare queens… shouldn’t we also chop the li’l jerries off Jerry Sandusky or li’l bernies off’n Bernie Madoff?
-(Or Sanders?... the MAWA-men might grunt and Elizabeth Warrens agree… but that’s a different story for a different bedtime.)
+(Or Sanders?... the MAWA-men might grunt and Elizabeth Warrens agree… but that’s a different story, and for a different bedtime.)

-Them rumblings as are tumblin’ out’n the deep Green State about just letting the plague have its way or, in fact, even helpin’ it along some instead of killing it daid… well, as the day traders are proving, it only takes a few nerd turds to blank out a power grid.
+Them rumblings as are tumblin’ out’n the deep Green State about just letting the Omega plague have its way or, in fact, even helpin’ it along some instead of killing it daid… well, as the day traders are proving, it only takes a few nerd turds to blank out a power grid.
 Or an election.
 Or a species.